 Claire moved to England in the late 1980s obtaining an administrative job at the famous Wentworth Club in Surrey.
 While there she met and married her husband Peter.
 They subsequently moved to Solihull in the West Midlands in 1996 and Claire joined Copt Heath.
 Interestingly her appointment as 2000 Curtis Cup captain coincided with Peter McEvoy’s captaincy of the Walker Cup Team in 1999 and 2001, thus making Copt Heath, probably the first and last club to provide the GB&I captain to both female and male amateur teams simultaneously.
 Claire was afforded Honorary Membership of Copt Heath in 2014.

 Following Peter’s retirement the couple moved to Budleigh Salterton in 2014 and Claire now plays at the local club, East Devon.
 In one of her first competitions at her new club she won the Ladies’ Club Championship by 8-shots.
-She currently plays off a handicap of 3.
+She still plays off a low single figure handicap.

 In 2012 Claire was appointed Chair of the Handicap and Course Rating Committee for England Golf.
 She also sat on England Golf’s Club Services Committee.
 The former role means she also sat on the The Council of National Golf Unions (CONGU) Board and Technical Committee up until 2016, with representatives from The R&A and the other Home Unions.

-In February 2015 Claire became one of the first women members of The Royal & Ancient Golf Club of St. Andrews (The R&A) – an Ordinary rather than an Honorary one.
+In February 2015 Claire became one of the first women members of The Royal & Ancient Golf Club of St. Andrews (The R&A).
 Within this first wave of 14 ladies there were just five women from Great Britain and Ireland (GB&I).
 These were HRH The Princess Royal, Dame Laura Davies, Lady Angela Bonallack, Belle Robertson MBE and Claire Dowling.
 For more information on the R&A’s Women Members click here: Women Members – The R&A and Augusta National GC.

 This was not her first involvement with the R&A though.
 As a representative of the Ladies Golf Union she became the first women to sit on the R&A’s Amateur Status Committee between 1997-2001.